 Here are the core elements:

-1. Clear behavioural goals
+1. Clear behavioral goals

 These goals should translate business needs into observable actions.